dgmp88/georgep.xyz/_posts/2019-01-20-python-plotting.md

 ### Interim conclusion

 I love the conciseness of the matplotlib API, the others feel clunky to me in comparsion.
 But maybe that's just what I'm used to.
-The interactivity and aesthetics of the others are great though.
+The interactivity and aesthetics of the others are definitely better though.

 ## Basic examples: histogram

-I made scatter plots, they work similarly to the line plots.
-Perhaps a more interesting example is something a bit more complex but also something I use quite a lot - a histogram of the data to get an idea of its distribution.
+I made scatter plots, they work similarly to the line plots and aren't that interesting to show.
+Perhaps a more interesting example is something more complex that I also use quite a lot - a histogram of the data to get an idea of its distribution.

-The data:
+The data, random and normally distributed.

 ```python
 x = np.random.normal(size=10000)
 ```